 Tl’azt’en Nation is a strong, healthy Dakelh community that celebrates and practices traditional uses as caretakers of the land.

-We build healthy communities through promoting Dakelh heritage and identity, oversee the operations, procedures, laws, powers, and jurisdictions related to Tl’azt’en Nation and any other related activities arising from its mandate and promote, maintain and protect Tl’azt’en Nation Rights and Title
+The Mission of Tl’azt’en Nation is to recognize and honour Tl’azt’en cultural systems that includes Elders, Keyoh Holder and Hereditary systems.
+We seek to improve the health of our community through connection to our culture and heritate.
+We endeavor to oversee the operations, procedures, laws, powers, and jurisdictions related to Tl’azt’en Nation and any other related activities arising from its mandate.
+We aim to promote, maintain, and protect Tl’azt’en Nation rights and title.

 About Tl’azt’en Nation

 The Tl’azt’en Nation, or “people by the edge of the bay”, is a First Nations community situated in north-central British Columbia, Canada.
 We know ourselves as Dakelh (we travel by water) but Europeans called us “Carriers”.
 Our language, Dakelh, is part of the Athapaskan language group.

 Prior to European contact, Tl’azt’en’s traditional territory covered a vast area along Stuart Lake running up the Tache River almost to Takla Lake to the north.
 The Keyoh (land) was managed by family units and the family head governed hunting, fishing and gathering in his Keyoh.
 It was not until the late 1800s that Tl’azt’enne began to gather in central communities in response to the fur trade and the dictates of the Roman Catholic Church.